Phil Simmons

-Philip Verant Simmons (born 18 April 1963) is a Trinidadian cricket coach and former cricketer who was an all-rounder played as an opening batsman, a medium-fast bowler and a slip fielder.
-He is the current coach of the West Indies cricket team.
+Philip Verant Simmons (born 18 April 1963) is a Trinidadian cricket coach and former player who is currently a coach of the Bangladesh national cricket team.
+He played international cricket for the West Indies from 1987 to 1999 as an opening batsman and right-arm medium pace bowler.
+He excelled in the One Day International (ODI) format and represented the West Indies at three World Cups.

+After retiring from playing, Simmons spent two periods as head coach of the West Indies (2015–2016 and 2019–2022).
+He has also spent stints in charge of Zimbabwe (2004–2005), Ireland (2007–2015), and Afghanistan (2017–2019).
+During his time with the West Indies, he led the team to victory in the 2016 T20 World Cup.

 Early life

 Simmons' first home was in Arima, Trinidad, a few miles outside Port of Spain.
 He lived just two doors down from Larry Gomes, a former West Indian batsman.
 He proved to be adept at a number of sports, but excelled at cricket and was soon playing for the regional side East Zone.
 He made the leap to represent Trinidad and Tobago in 1983 with the help and encouragement of Rohan Kanhai, the coach at East Zone.

 Domestic career

-At the domestic level, he featured for Trinidad and Tobago, English sides Durham and Leicestershire along with South African clubs Border and Easterns.
+At the domestic level, Simmons featured for Trinidad and Tobago, English sides Durham and Leicestershire, along with South African clubs Border and Easterns.

 During the 1996 season with Leicestershire, he marked his debut for the club in scoring 261, his highest score for the club, with 34 fours and four sixes against Northamptonshire.
-He went on to accumulate 1244 runs with 56 wickets and 35 catches, helping his side to win the County Championship for only the second time in their history.
+He went on to accumulate 1,244 runs with 56 wickets and 35 catches, helping his side to win the County Championship for only the second time in their history.
 Simmons also won the PCA Player of the Year award in 1996.

 He was thereafter named as a Wisden Cricketer of the Year in 1997.
 Simmons later helped Leicestershire to win another County Championship title in 1998.
 During that campaign he took over the captaincy from James Whitaker and Chris Lewis.
-At the time Whitaker was ailing with an injury and Lewis was reprimanded for indisciplined behaviour.
-With Simmons at the helm, Leicestershire went on a six match winning streak and eventually claimed the title with a resounding triumph over Surrey at The Oval.
-Simmons eventually scored 11682 runs at an average of 35.61 with 24 hundreds and 65 half centuries as well as 214 wickets picked up at an average of 28.68 with a sum of five 5 wicket hauls in his first class career.
+At the time, Whitaker was ailing with an injury and Lewis was reprimanded for indiscipline.
+With Simmons at the helm, Leicestershire went on a six-match winning streak and eventually claimed the title with a resounding triumph over Surrey at The Oval.
+Simmons eventually scored 11,682 runs at an average of 35.61 with 24 hundreds and 65 half centuries as well as 214 wickets picked up at an average of 28.68 with a sum of five 5-wicket hauls in his first-class career.